NowlinB/Project-Interlink/README.md

 WLC configuration would not save after many attempts to configure, so I believe this to be a packet tracer software issue

+## Project Motivation

+After completing my CCNA certification in August (2023) I started this project as a way to demonstrate the skills and knowledge that I have acquired throughout my CCNA studies.